Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire

 Ethiopia’s government said it was declaring a ceasefire following a request from the interim regional administration in Tigray, which Addis Ababa appointed after ousting TPLF forces.

-“This unilateral ceasefire declaration starts from today June 28, 2021 and will stay until the farming season ends,” a statement released by the federal government late on Monday read.
+“This unilateral ceasefire declaration starts from today June 28, 2021 and will stay until the farming season ends,” the federal government said in a statement late on Monday.
 Ethiopia’s main planting season lasts from May to September.

 Reuters could not immediately establish whether the ceasefire was discussed with the TPLF.